OpenDreamKit/OpenDreamKit.github.io/meetings/2018-10-28-Luxembourg/SteeringCommitteeMeeting/ProgressReports/StAndrews.md

 - p-adic solutions to systems of equations over the rationals using meataxe64 (as a package)

+- Chinese remaindering to solve equations over the rationals using meataxe64 (Markus and Kirill Rodrigues (intern))

+- A new approach to proving hyperbolicity GAP package anatph (Markus, Colva Roney-Dougal, Derek Holt, close to submission), I am working on a better version of the algorithm

+- Solving equations over the free group using constraint methods (Markus, Daphne Bogosian (Student), Peter Nightingale)

-- Anticipated sabbatical of Nathan Carter (Bentley University, USA) in 2018-2019 to work on topics related to WP6
+- Sabbatical of Nathan Carter (Bentley University, USA) for a year, starting from August 2018 to work on topics related to WP6

 ---
 ## Workshops and dissemination activities